ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    various commands that are sent to the SUT
 -  **configurations**, which are used to gather configuration data or flags from the environment and provide a structured interface to them
--  **emulators**, which are real tango devices whose behaviour is programmed to simulate in a very simple way the behaviour of real devices.
+-  **emulators**, which are real Tango devices whose behaviour is programmed to mimic in a very simple way the behaviour of real devices.
 They are needed to ensure that SUT is embedded in the environment that it expects.